 Most of our Scope 3 emissions are emitted from two key business activities - the sale of gas and electricity to customers in the US (82%) and the purchase of goods and services (18%).
 Business travel, employee commuting and waste in comparison account for 0.3%.

 In the US, our energy efficiency programmes are making a real difference in helping our customers reduce their energy use.
 The American Council for an Energy-Efficient Economy (ACEEE) scored all three states that we operate in among the top five for energy efficiency, with Massachusetts ranked at number one.

 SF6 is an extremely effective electrical insulator and has significant advantages over alternative materials.
-It is non-flammable – a critical requirement in the high-voltage applications we use it – and because of its effectiveness takes up less volume than an equivalent insulating volume of an oil alternative.
+It's non-flammable – a critical requirement in the high-voltage applications where we use it – and because of its effectiveness takes up less volume than an equivalent insulating volume of an oil alternative.